mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

 - In frequency domain analysis the phasetables calculated from :ref:`MuonMaxent <algm-MuonMaxent>` can be used for :ref:`PhaseQuad <algm-PhaseQuad>` calculations on the phase tab.
+- Can now fit to negative frequencies in the fitting tab.

 Muon Analysis
 -------------